justinwlin/Runpod-Tips-and-Tricks/SSH On Runpod/README.md

 runpod ssh add-key
 ```

+This creates a private/public key pair that is found under `~/.runpod/ssh/` if you ever need to refer to the private key for a ssh command.

 Step 4: Connecting to Your Pod

 To connect to your pod in the future, simply use: